YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `SLIDINGWINDOW`: Performs sliding window trimming, trimming when the average quality within the window falls below a threshold.
 - `MINLEN`: Discards reads that are shorter than the specified length.

+**Additional Information**:

+1. **Trimmomatic GitHub Repository**: For more information on Trimmomatic, refer to its [GitHub repository](https://github.com/usadellab/Trimmomatic).

+2. **Adapter Sequences**: The adapter sequences used in the trimming process can be found on the [Trimmomatic GitHub](https://github.com/timflutre/trimmomatic/tree/master/adapters).
+However, these should be selected based on the specific experimental design.
+It is important to verify which adapter sequences are most appropriate for your dataset.

+3. **Creating Adapter FASTA Files**: A useful explanation on how to properly prepare adapter FASTA files, particularly when using the NEB library, can be found in this [issue](https://github.com/usadellab/Trimmomatic/issues/20).
+This provides insights into why certain adapter formats are necessary.

+4. **Quality Control**: After trimming, it is recommended to perform quality control (QC) on the resulting FASTQ files using software like [FastQC](https://github.com/s-andrews/FastQC).

+5. **Alternative Software - fastp**: If you are unsure about which adapter sequences were used, the software [fastp](https://github.com/OpenGene/fastp) may be useful.
+It includes the `--detect_adapter_for_pe` option, which automatically detects and removes adapter sequences.
+However, please note that MutMap has not been extensively tested with fastp, so its compatibility cannot be guaranteed.

 ---

 ## Step 3: Reference Genome Indexing